 Another simple step that hardens a Joomla website significantly is to choose a username other than ‘administrator’ or ‘admin’ for the administration account, as brute force attacks will often try to break in by using these usernames.
 Also, ensure the administration account has a very strong password.
 If you do not need new users added from Joomla front-end, disable new user registration.

 3. Set the appropriate permissions on Joomla files

 Set the appropriate permissions on Joomla files and directories.
 Never use 777 permissions for a file or directory because having directories and files with 777 privileges is a huge security risk!
 All files should be set to 644 and directories should be set to 755.

 The security of any Joomla website can be greatly improved if the access to the administrator back-end area is restricted.
 It can be done by password protecting the ‘administrator’ directory of the Joomla based website.
 To do this, follow the instructions in our tutorials on how to password protect directories with nginx or password protect a directory using htaccess on a virtual server with Apache running on it.
 DirectAdmin and cPanel control panels provide an easy way of password protecting a directory.
 More information on how to use the cPanel password protection tool to password protect directories is available here.
 More information on directory password protection using DirectAdmin is available here.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to do this for you.
+Of course you don’t have to secure Joomla websites, if you use one of our Joomla VPS Hosting services, in which case you can simply ask our expert Linux admins to do this for you.
 They are available 24×7 and will take care of your request immediately.